TopOnePercent/baum/README.md

 ### Key Considerations for using a Nested Set Pattern:

-1. The Nested Set pattern is appropriate where the tree element and one or two attributes are the only data.
+1. The Nested Set pattern is appropriate when the tree element and one or two attributes are the only data.
 1. The Nested Set pattern is a **poor choice** when more complex relational data exists for the elements in the tree.
 1. The Nested Set pattern is **best when** you need to query a tree more frequently than you need to modify the tree.